Efficient Beam Selection for ISAC in Cell-Free Massive MIMO via Digital Twin-Assisted Deep Reinforcement Learning: Numerical Results

 \subsection{Performance at Different Velocities of The Moving Target}

 Taking a step further, Fig. \ref{vs velocity} illustrates the impact of dynamic environmental changes on beamforming strategies, with target velocity changing from $v=0$ to $v=20$m/s.
 The bars represent the number of tracking steps required for beam alignment.
 It can be seen that as velocity increases, the number of tracking steps required for beam alignment rises in both DT-assisted and non-DT-assisted cases, reflecting the greater challenge of tracking highly mobile targets.
 However, offline DRL with DT consistently outperforms its counterpart without DT, requiring fewer tracking steps across all velocity levels.
-This improvement is attributed to DT’s ability to enhance beam tracking performance through augmented data support.
-The performance gap widens as velocity increases, emphasizing the crucial role of DT in enhancing beam tracking under dynamic conditions.
+This improvement is attributed to the DT's ability to enhance beam tracking performance through augmented data support.
+By enriching the diversity of state-action pairs, the DT effectively expands the training domain beyond the original data.
+Such a capability allows the agent to overcome the limitations of historical data and to generate plausible transition samples corresponding to previously unseen target trajectories or higher target velocities.
+The performance gap widens as velocity increases, emphasizing the crucial role of DT under dynamic conditions.
 Without DT, the system struggles to adapt efficiently, leading to a sharper increase in tracking steps.
 These findings suggest that DT-assisted offline DRL excels in fast-changing environments, where rapid adjustments are essential for maintaining effective beam alignment.